electric-sql/electric/website/docs/integrations/livestore.md

 # LiveStore

-[LiveStore](https://github.com/livestorejs) is a reactive SQLite-based state management library focused on high-performance client-side reactivity and high-quality DX.
-Originally based on [Riffle](https://riffle.systems), LiveStore is under active development by [Johannes Schickling](https://x.com/schickling).
+[LiveStore](https://github.com/livestorejs) is a reactive SQLite-based state management library focused on high-performance client-side reactivity, originally based on [Riffle](https://riffle.systems).

+LiveStore is under active development by [Johannes Schickling](https://x.com/schickling).

-ElectricSQL are sponsoring LiveStore development and building a first-class sync integration.
+ElectricSQL are sponsoring LiveStore development and building a sync integration.
 This will be released when LiveStore is released (as public open-source code).

+## Early access

-If you're interested in building with LiveStore now, [get in touch with us](/about/contact) or with Johannes directly.
+If you're interested in using LiveStore now, [get in touch](/about/contact) or contact Johannes directly.